MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-pad-flow.md

 Desktop flows can run on a Windows session as long as it exists and isn't unlocked for unattended runs.

 A new session is created on the machine for each unattended run using the credentials provided in the connection.
-The flow runs on this session, and the session is signed-off at the end of the flow.
+The flow runs on this session, and the session is signed off at the end of the flow.

 The **reuse Windows session** functionality allows desktop flows to run on an existing session.
 At the end of the flow run, the session is locked and can be reused for another desktop flow run.